-Their work is located at Sunland Park, nine miles northwest of the city of El Paso on 18 feet slats border wall between Mexico and the United States.
+Their work is located at Sunland Park, nine miles northwest of El Paso, on the 18 feet slats border wall between Mexico and the United States.
 It is at this site where the US Border Patrol detained about 300 migrants1 from Mexico.

-Initial plans saw the erection of a large screen on both sides of the wall and beckon the audience to watch, or converting the wall into an interactive carillon.
+Initial plans saw the erection of a large screen on both sides of the wall and beckoned the audience to watch or convert the wall into an interactive carillon.

-Fast forward to January 2019, they again revisited their idea from ten years ago and decided that their original concept, named Teeter-totter Wall, would be the most viable and easiest to pull off.
+Fast forward to January 2019; they again revisited their idea from ten years ago.
+They decided that their original concept, named Teeter-totter Wall, would be the most viable and easiest to pull off.